viczhong/C4QWeatherApp/README.md

 Future implementation:
 - NSUserDefaults to save last searched zip code
 - Forecast at user location
-- Debugging: Check to see whether the zip code is in correct format using API call to determine if the search is successful.
+- Debugging: Check to see whether the zip code is in correct format instead of using API call to determine if the search is successful.

 ![screenshot](https://github.com/viczhong/C4QWeatherApp/blob/master/images/Screenshot.png "Screenshot")